-So, looking at the batches on each oil’s page, a bottle of Frankincense oil from batch FRK-118 that was distilled in June 2017 will expire in June 2020, whereas a bottle of Patchouli oil from batch PTC-106 that was distilled in November 2016 will not expire until November 2036.
+So, looking at the batches on each oil’s page, a bottle of Frankincense essential oil from batch FRK-118 that was distilled in June 2017 will expire in June 2020, whereas a bottle of Patchouli essential oil from batch PTC-106 that was distilled in November 2016 will not expire until November 2036.

-- Store in a cool and dark location.
+- Store in a dark, cool place.

-- Keep the bottles tightly closed.
+- Keep the essential oil bottles tightly closed.

-- If a small amount of oil remains in a large bottle, transfer to a smaller bottle to reduce the risk of oxidization.
+- If a small amount of essential oil remains in a large bottle, transfer to a smaller bottle to reduce the risk of oxidization.

 Are you new to using essential oils in all-natural cleaning products?
 Read our learning guide, "Going green at home: natural cleaning with essential oils"

-You can also get a good idea of how long an oil will be good for based on its chemical family.
+You can also get a good idea of how long an essential oil will be good for based on its chemical family.
 Here is a general shelf-life grouping based on the major chemical families.

 - About 1-3 years - Monoterpene rich oils, Monoterpene/Oxide (cineole) rich oils, Monoterpene/ Aldehyde rich oils, Monoterpene/Monoterpenol rich oils.